Belgian and European Patent Attorney services

 When do you need a European or Belgian patent attorney?

-If you are a a potential applicant for a European patent from outside Europe and you want a patent application filed at the European Patent office, you are legally obliged to use a European patent attorney.
-Similarly, if you don’t live or have your business in the EU, you need to be represented by a Belgian patent attorney for filing a patent application in Belgium.
+In some cases you are obliged by law to use a patent attorney.
+In particular if you are based outside Europe and you want a patent application filed at EPO.
+The same is valid for Belgium: If you are not based in the EU, you need a Belgian patent attorney for filing a patent application in Belgium.

-As first step in getting protection for an invention we draft a professional European or Belgian patent application.
-This needs to have claims that define the scope of protection that you are requesting, because poorly drafted claims put the patent at risk or reduce the value.
+As a first step in getting protection for an invention we draft a European or Belgian patent application.
+This needs to have claims that define the scope of protection that you request.
+Poorly drafted claims put the patent at risk or reduce the value.

-At Patenthuis, all patent applications are drafted by a Belgian and European patent attorney.
-A Belgian and European patent attorney has completed specialised training and passed the required exams.
-Patenthuis can also take care of any drawings that may be needed.
-We can make these from scratch or they can for instance be based on your own drawings.
-We usually draft a European patent application in English.
+At Patenthuis, a trained Belgian and European patent attorney drafts all patent applications.
+Also, Patenthuis can take care of any drawings that may be needed.
+We can make these from scratch or based on your own drawings.
+Usually, we draft a European patent application in English.

 Belgian Patent Law and the European Patent Convention do not provide for provisional applications.

-A European patent application is usually filed at EPO – the European Patent Office.
+A European patent application is filed at EPO – the European Patent Office.

 When filing a European patent application, we must request an official novelty search.
 The EPO performs this novelty search.

-We usually receive the results of the novelty search from the European Patent Office within 6 to 11 months.
-We then report these results back to you along with a brief analysis.
-You may then request further study of the novelty search for an additional fee and advice regarding the chances of your European patent application being granted.
+We usually receive the results of the novelty search from the EPO within 6 to 11 months.
+As quickly as possible, we report these results to you along with a brief analysis.
+You may then ask for further study of the novelty search for an extra fee.
+This includes an analysis of the search report and advice regarding the chances of a grant of your European patent application.

 European patent applications – Prosecution

 Patenthuis handles the entire grant procedure for you.
-We keep you informed of any progress and will always consult you when decisions need to be made.
-The substantive part of the procedure typically involves one to three replies to objections from the examiner.
-These are usually spread over a period of several years.
-The various additional procedural requirements are closely monitored by Patenthuis as well.
+We keep you informed of any progress and will always consult you when you need to take a decision.
+The substantive part of the procedure normally involves one to three replies to remarks from the examiner.
+Usually this takes between one and three years.
+Of course we monitor the other procedural aspects closely as well.
 This concerns deadlines, renewal fees, etc.